input-output-hk/partner-chains/docs/intro.md

 #### Running cardano-node
-[cardano-node](https://github.com/IntersectMBO/cardano-node) is the core service for connecting to the Cardano blockchain and is mandatory for running a Partner Chain.
+[cardano-node](https://github.com/IntersectMBO/cardano-node) is the core service for connecting to the Cardano blockchain and is mandatory for running a partner chain.
 Please refer to the [project website](https://github.com/IntersectMBO/cardano-node) for detailed instructions on configuring and running cardano-node.